 How much food should I bring?

-Backpacking food is all about maximizing nutritional density and ease of preparation with shelf-stable foods, while keeping your load as light as possible.
+Backpacking food is all about maximizing nutritional density and ease of preparation with shelf-stable foods while keeping your load as light as possible.

 Variables like height, weight, age, gender, fitness levels and terrain aside, the rule of thumb is to allow 2 pounds of food per day.
 The problem with this generalized approach, however, is the assumption that said foods are nutritionally sound.
-To reiterate, focus on packing wholesome, calorie-dense foods, and pre-portion and weigh each meal if you’re new to backpacking or planning a long trip; remember to consider climate and proximity to fresh water for food prep (and hydration) needs.
+Focus on packing wholesome, calorie-dense foods, and pre-portion and weigh each meal if you’re new to backpacking or planning a long trip; remember to consider climate and proximity to fresh water for food prep (and hydration) needs.